Fady-K/log-service-package/README.md

 `LogService` is a flexible and extensible logging service for .NET applications.
 It provides different logging strategies and formatting options, making it easy to log messages in a way that suits your application's needs.

-## Class Diagram

-Here is a class diagram showing the main classes in the LogService library:

-!Class Diagram

-## Package Structure

-Here is the package structure of the LogService library:

 ## Getting Started

 ### Prerequisites